mi66mc/seek/README.md

-# Seek
+# Sik

-`seek` is a simple, fast, and concurrent command-line tool for searching patterns within files in a given directory.
+`sik` is a simple, fast, and concurrent command-line tool for searching patterns within files in a given directory.
 It is written in Rust and leverages multi-threading to perform searches efficiently.

 ## Features